denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 **Autocommit Edge Cases**

 **You need to know two edge cases for the exam.
-First, calling ``setAutoCommit(true)`` will automatically trigger a commit when you are not already in autocommit mode.
-After that, autocommit mode takes effect, and each statement is automatically committed.**
+First, ==calling ``setAutoCommit(true)`` will automatically trigger a commit when you are not already in autocommit mode.
+After that, autocommit mode takes effect, and each statement is automatically committed.==**

-**The other edge case is what happens if you have autocommit set to ``false`` and close your connection without rolling back or committing your changes.
+**The other edge case is what happens ==if you have autocommit set to ``false`` and close your connection without rolling back or committing your changes.
 The answer is that the behavior is undefined.
-It may commit or roll back, depending solely on the driver.
+It may commit or roll back, depending solely on the driver==.
 Don’t depend on this behavior; remember to commit or roll back at the end of a transaction!**

 ---